Judgment No. 1800

 Jugement(s) TAOIT: 1776

-icsc decision; international civil servant; case law; member state; amendment; reckoning; salary; post adjustment; budgetary reasons; misuse of authority; right; same
+icsc decision; international civil servant; case law; member state; amendment to the rules; reckoning; salary; post adjustment; budgetary reasons; misuse of authority; right; same